This article provides general information about Thunderbird.

 Where can I get help with using Thunderbird?

-Support is available primarily in these ways:
+Support is available at:

-- Thunderbird's support forum where you can ask a question, or search for issues and answers if you didn't find the answer in the Knowledge Base
+- Thunderbird's support forum where you can ask a question, or search for issues and answers if you didn't find the answer in the Knowledge Base.

 Can I help?